fluidityspace/webtest/team.md

 # Meet The Team

-Our team's expertise comprises advanced manufacturing, process engineering, and fluid systems for the launch vehicle and automotive sectors.
+Our team's expertise comprises advanced manufacturing, process engineering, and prototype development for the aerospace and automotive industries.